The Game of Self.

 Fortunately, unlike in baseball, batting a hundred in life every day doesn’t require cheating… only understanding the ground rules so we can make our own.

-The real game to play is the game of self.
-The way it’s played and won is through a relationship with self.
+The real game is the game of self.
+The way it’s played and won is through a relationship with ourselves.

-Those three, on the same team, playing for the same ends… get you exactly what you want.
+Those three, on the same team, playing for the same ends… get you precisely what you want.
 That’s “The Magic.”

 You just gotta know the rules so you can rewrite them.